Menu Close

 Increased Self-Expression in Music Therapy for Drug and Alcohol Addiction

 Drug and alcohol addiction is frequently accompanied by social withdrawal and secretive behavior.
-Some people affected by addiction are unwilling to express themselves openly.
-Others have actually lost at least some of their capacity for open expression.
+Individuals struggling with addiction often find it difficult to express themselves openly.
+Some people affected by addiction are unwilling to communicate their thoughts and feelings, fearing judgment or misunderstanding.
+Others have actually lost at least some of their capacity for open expression due to the overwhelming nature of their addiction.

-Participation in music therapy provides a way to get around addiction-related communication problems.
+Participation in music therapy provides a way to get around these addiction-related communication problems.
 How does it do this?
-By offering a ready channel for non-verbal expression.
+By offering a ready channel for non-verbal expression through melody, rhythm, and harmony.
 This form of expression is often freeing for people in recovery.
-That’s true because it helps them access thoughts and feelings that might otherwise remain blocked.
-In turn, greater access to your thoughts and feelings can improve your ability to engage in the treatment process.
+That’s true because it helps them access thoughts and feelings that might otherwise remain blocked by the emotional barriers built up over time.

 Positive Outcomes of Music Therapy for Addiction Recovery